chihyeh/Paper-Writing/README.md

 For summary:
 <ol>
-<li>We can conclude that in soft drop method, beta=0 can separate signal and background perfectly up to center-of-mass at 20TeV in the smallest detector cell size.
+<li>We can conclude that in soft drop method, beta=0 can separate signal and background <strong>PERFECTLY up to 20TeV center-of-mass energy</strong> in the smallest detector cell size.
 Bigger than that, both of tt and ww can't be distinguished from background by smallest detector cell size perfectly.</li>
-<li>In beta=2, there is <strong>no improvement</strong> in all center-of-mass energies when detector cell size is smallest.</li>
+<li>In beta=2, there is <strong>NO IMPROVEMENT</strong> in all center-of-mass energies when detector cell size is smallest.</li>
 </ol>

 =============================================